 It pays a lump sum in the event of your passing.
 Some policies may pay a benefit if you are diagnosed with a terminal illness and have less than 24 months to live.
-It can help provide financial security for loved ones as they can receive a financial payment.
+This payment can help provide financial security for your loved ones.